 The world would however be a dull place if we all liked the same things.
 I often admire buildings but wouldn’t want to live in them.
 Look at all those fabulous French châteaux on which the Tour de France camera lingers lovingly.
 They’re beautiful but the upkeep must be enormous, not forgetting all those windows to keep clean!
 There are lots of beautful buildings down here particularly the overwrought wedding cake style ones which, if properly maintained, are beautiful to gaze at but I’m not sure I’d want to live in one.

 Builders have spent the last two years working almost night and day to renovate one such house – or should that be mansion – on a truly magnificent spot on Cap d’ Antibes.
 The end result, including the garden, is a triumph.
 The property is most likely listed meaning any alternations inside and out have had to be in keeping with the style of the property.
-I’ve ridden past it at least once a week during that two-year period and watched with interest its’ re-development.
-Whoever owns it has seriously deep pockets and it’s evidently a second, third, fourth……….home as I’ve yet to see it occupied other than by the builders.
+I’ve ridden past it at least once a week during that two-year period and watched with interest its re-development.
+Whoever owns it has seriously deep pockets and it’s evidently a second, third, fourth……….home as I’ve yet to see it occupied other than by the builders or gardeners.

 It’s a Friday, the day on which I typically do my housework and shopping.
 After my early morning ride, I’ve cleaned the bathrooms, changed the bed linen and towels, closed the guest bedroom door on a mountain of ironing, polished the furniture, tidied the office, prepared dinner for my sister and beloved, and am contemplating cleaning the acres of shiny floors, and acres of not so shiny windows.
 I’m thinking small could be beautiful couldn’t it?